cloudmesh-deprecated/gitissues/README.rst

 --------

 The install requires an install from github so you are up to date and get all needed files.
-If you download the packae from pypi, we recommend that you do the github instalation instead.
+If you download the package from pypi, we recommend that you do the github installation instead.
 We also typically recommend using virtualenv.

 ::